Arms of the Stewarts, Dukes of Albany

 ** I am always happy to receive additions and corrections to our family records. **

-A warm welcome to this website's visitors this week, both near (Charlotte, North Carolina) and far (Clemson, South Carolina)!
+A warm welcome to this website's visitors this week, both near (Livingston, Montana) and far (Montignies-sur-Sambre, Belgium)!

 "A people who take no pride in the noble achievements of remote ancestors will never achieve anything worthy to be remembered by remote descendants." -- Lord Macaulay, History of England.